 Persons who wish to report any form of sex discrimination may contact the College's Title IX Coordinator.
 The Title IX Coordinator can assist with all aspects of the reporting procedure and will conduct an investigation into a complaint.
-Contact the Title IX Coordinator at Title9@eureka.edu or jbrown@eureka.edu.
+Contact the Title IX Coordinator at Title9@eureka.edu.